 The Durability

-The Hyperlite Mountain Gear Daybreak Backpack is primarily constructed from Dyneema Composite Fabric (DCH150), a material popular in the ultralight backpacking world due to its exceptional strength-to-weight ratio.
+The Hyperlite Mountain Gear Daybreak Backpack is primarily constructed from Dyneema Composite Fabric (DCH150), a material renowned in the ultralight backpacking world for its exceptional strength-to-weight ratio.
 It’s also a surprisingly durable material and not one that’s prone to snagging on branches while bushwhacking or tearing against rocks on a break.
 I take little care when throwing my Daybreak onto the ground or smashing it into the back of a fully loaded car.
 Overall, it’s a fairly durable pack – not bombproof, but solid – and I’ve yet to notice any significant wear on the main body, the straps, or even the shock cord on the front.

 The Water Resistance